Lactation Internship (Lactation Tech)

-Breastfeeding Success is proud to announce opportunities for aspiring IBCLCs that remove barriers to entry into the lactation field by offering a paid position for those with previous perinatal experience or licenses.
+Breastfeeding Success is proud to announce opportunities for aspiring IBCLCs that remove barriers to entry into the lactation field by offering a paid internship for those ready to obtain their clinical hours.

 Summary: Provides clinical lactation care for patients in the hospital and in outpatient settings by performing the following duties, under the direct supervision of an IBCLC.

 Qualifications: Applicants must be on a pathway to becoming an IBCLC.
 BFS is able to accept pathway 1, 2, and 3 students.
 Qualified applicants will have completed the college level coursework as well as the 90 hrs of lactation specific education and ready to begin their clinical hours.

 High school diploma or general education degree (GED) as well as college level courses in biology, human anatomy and physiology, infant and child growth and development, intro to clinical research, nutrition, psychology, and sociology

 additionally, applicants will have completed the following continuing education courses: Basic life support, medical documentation, medical terminology, occupational safety and security for health professionals, ethics for health professionals, and universal safety precautions or infection control and prevention.

 *View this page for resources in obtaining the required education

 - Certified Lactation Educator (CLE), Certificated Lactation Educator Counselor (CLEC), Certified Breastfeeding Specialist (CBS), or Breastfeeding Peer Counselor

 - Similar credentials and/or experience will be considered on case by case basis.